PandasThumb/pandasthumb.github.io/_posts/2023/2023-02-22-science-advocate-Frank-Lovell.md

 -----

 <i>Thomas J. Wheeler was a biochemistry professor at the University of Louisville for 25 years, followed by a second career as a high school science teacher in Scranton, PA.
-He is now retired and living in the Chicago area.
+He is now retired and living in the Chicago area.</i>

-Matt Young will be the moderator of this thread.</i>
+<i>Matt Young will be the moderator of this thread.</i>

 -----